dtiburon/big-bang/README.md

 ## Installation

-To install and run the current (unfinished) project for development, first create a virtual environment and activate it.
+To install and run the current (unfinished) project for development requires sqlite3 installed as well as the following dependencies.
+We highly recommend that you first create a virtual environment and activate it.
 Then install the following packages in a terminal window with pip:

     $ pip install SQLAlchemy
     $ pip install Flask-SQLAlchemy
+    $ pip install feedparser
 The Flask-SQLAlchemy package includes Flask and related packages.
 See the requirements.txt file for all dependencies.

 Clone the repository to your local machine: